About Maximilian de Molière

 since 2021 Research Associate at the Institute for the Near and Middle East at the Ludwig-Maximilians-University Munich

-since 2018 Research associate at the Department of Jewish Studies at the Martin Luther University Halle-Wittenberg
+2018 to 2024 Research associate at the Department of Jewish Studies at the Martin Luther University Halle-Wittenberg

 2015 to 2016 Research stay as part of the dissertation, National Library of Israel, Jerusalem